Nesterov acceleration despite very noisy gradients: Introduction

-All results apply directly to the training of overparametrized parameter-linear function models with smooth convex loss functions.
-In a limiting regime, \citet{NEURIPS2018_5a4be1fa, du2018gradient, du2018bgradient, weinan2019comparativepub, arora2019exact, jentzen2021convergence} demonstrate that the training of a neural network is close to that of a model which is linearizes the neural network around the law of its parameter initialization (the neural tangent kernel).
-In this way, convex optimization may serve as a simpler toy model for certain heavily overparametrized deep learning applications and to build intuition of best achievable results.
+Modern neural networks tend to operate in the {\em overparametrized} regime, i.e.\ the number of model parameters exceeds the number of data points to be fit \citep{belkin2021fit}.
+In this setting, minibatch gradient estimates are exact (namely, exactly 0) on the set of global minimizers since data can be interpolated exactly.
+Motivated by such applications, \citet{vaswani2019fast} proved that \citet{nesterov2012efficiency}'s accelerated coordinate descent method (ACDM) achieves acceleration in (strongly) convex optimization with {\em multiplicative noise}, i.e.\ when assuming stochastic gradient estimates for which the noise intensity scales linearly with the magnitude of the gradient.
+Conversely, \citet{liu2018accelerating} show that the original version of \citet{nesterov_original}'s method generally does not achieve acceleration in this setting.

+Another algorithm with a similar goal is the continuized Nesterov method (CNM), which has been studied by \cite{even2021continuized, berthier2021continuized} in convex optimization (deterministic or with additive noise) and with multiplicative noise for overparametrized linear least squares regression.
+For a more extensive discussion of the context of our work in the literature, please see Section \ref{section lit review}.

+\citet{vaswani2019fast}'s algorithm is a four parameter scheme in the strongly convex case, which reduces to a three parameter scheme in the convex case. \citet{liu2018accelerating} introduce a simpler three parameter scheme, but only prove that it achieves acceleration for overparametrized {\em linear problems}.
+In this work, we demonstrate that it is possible to achieve the same theoretical guarantees as \citet{vaswani2019fast} with a simpler scheme, which can be considered as a reparametrized version of \citet{liu2018accelerating}'s Momentum-Added Stochastic Solver (MaSS) method.
+More precisely, we prove the following:

-\textbf{Contributions} \begin{enumerate} \item We study accelerated first order methods for stochastic convex optimization under the \textit{multiplicative} noise scaling assumption in both the convex and strongly convex cases. \item We show that Nesterov's accelerated gradient descent achieves an accelerated convergence rate, but \textit{only with noise which is {strictly} smaller than the gradient {in the $L^2$-sense}}. \item Motivated by this, we introduce a novel variant of accelerated gradient descent (AGNES) which provably achieves acceleration \textit{no matter how large the noise is relative to the gradient}. \item We empirically demonstrate that AGNES improves the training of CNNs relative to SGD with momentum and Nesterov's accelerated gradient descent. \end{enumerate}
+\begin{enumerate} \item We show that Nesterov's accelerated gradient descent achieves an accelerated convergence rate, but \textit{only with noise which is {strictly} smaller than the gradient {in the $L^2$-sense}}.
+We also show numerically that when the noise is larger than the gradient, the algorithm diverges for a choice of step size for which gradient descent remains convergent.